 Join me, Richard Byrne, this summer to explore great uses of educational technology.
 This year’s Practical Ed Tech Summer Camp will be full of new things that all K-12 educators can use.

-Come to the beautiful Sunday River resort in Maine to spend two days learning with me, Richard Byrne.
-The Practical Ed Tech Summer Camp on July 14-15, 2014 is a hands-on exploration of how to use free technology tools in your classroom.
-This two day workshop is based on my framework for using technology to help students discover new information, discuss their ideas, and demonstrate their knowledge.
-Registration is limited to 25 participants to ensure that every participant gets the attention he or she deserves.
-Register today or read on for more information.
+This year the Practical Ed Tech Summer Camp will be an online exploration of how to use educational technology in your classroom.
+This online workshop is based on my framework for using technology to help students discover new information, discuss their ideas, and demonstrate their knowledge.

 Highlights of the Practical Ed Tech Summer Camp

 - Practical ideas for using technology in your classroom.

 - Develop a playbook of strategies to effectively integrate technology into your lessons.

 What you will learn.